Salayna/Salayna/README.md

    * Linux Systems Administration

  ## Other Stuffs about Me
+   ### Studio JM Production
+  I'm curently the vice-president of the STudio JM Production, a French cultural Association.
+SJMP handles Small Film Making and covers event like Japan Expo, Jonetsu 555 and So on, we're partner of companies like Warner Media, Lanovel Edition(Through our cute Mascot Konata ❤️).

+ ### Some Project I work on my Spare Time

+ * [My API Starter for MongoDB and Express](https://github.com/Salayna/NodeJs-MongoDB-API-Starter): Some friends told that making this repo prouves that I'm lazy but really, If I can not make something from scratch and really starts fast, I will.
+So basically this an APi starter with Express, Babel and Mongoose already setup, You're Welcome and Feel free to give me Feedbacks(Through the issues)
+ Yep that's all, I have a other projects on Github but most of theme are School Project or Not that interesting.
+I'll Updated this From Time to Time, soo this Readme is a WIP 😉

   ### Used To Draw a lot
   Here is some the Artwork I've done in the past
   <img src="https://github.com/Salayna/Salayna/blob/master/images/Julien.jpg" width="20%" alt="Julien"/>